oscarg111/CGame-from-scratch/readme.md

 ### Requirements:

 - You must have all necessary libraries (e.g., SDL2, GLAD, Freetype, etc.) located in the `Q:/include` folder.
+- You must have Visual Studio tools downloaded on windows (the commands will be run on x64 Native tools)

 ### Steps to Build and Run: